-Peter and I recently travelled to Greece but before I get into the nitty gritty of what it’s like to travel during a pandemic, I want to give an update on what life has been like these past five months in the England.
+Peter and I recently traveled to Greece but before I get into the nitty gritty of what it’s like to travel during a pandemic, I want to give an update on what life has been like these past five months in the England.

 On March 17, 2020, I wrote about how life was changing in England with a lockdown on the horizon.
 At the time of writing, many businesses had already shut their doors or had started to see a dramatic decline in footfall.
 Panic buying was in its second week at supermarkets and pharmacies and London felt very different.